gorkem/vscode-kubernetes-tools/README.md

 By default, the extension uses the active kubeconfig file -- that is, the file to which the KUBECONFIG environment variable points, or the default kubeconfig if no KUBECONFIG environment variable exists.
-You can override this using the `vs-kubernetes.kubeconfig` setting in your user or workspace settings.
+You can override this using the `vs-k8s-res-view.kubeconfig` setting in your user or workspace settings.

-If you want to swap between multiple kubeconfig files, you can list them in the `vs-kubernetes.knownKubeconfigs` configuration setting and switch between them using the `Set Kubeconfig` command.
+If you want to swap between multiple kubeconfig files, you can list them in the `vs-k8s-res-view.knownKubeconfigs` configuration setting and switch between them using the `Set Kubeconfig` command.

 If you want to skip TLS verification for a particular cluster, you can edit your ~/.kube/config and set the ```insecure-skip-tls-verify: true``` flag under the proper cluster: